 Suppose a Nazarene university all by itself had hatched the idea of opening new countries using only youthful volunteers.
 Mind you, such trail-blazing without career missionaries hadn't been what Dr. Gresham originally envisioned.
 Still, let's suppose his original vision had been to open a new country with youthful volunteers.
-Would Global Church leaders have felt comfortable embracing such an idea coming from and outsider?
+Would Global Church leaders have felt comfortable embracing such an idea coming from an outsider?
 Probably not.
-The idea would have seemed too much of a departure from traditional and successful Nazarene strategy.
+The idea would have seemed too much of a departure from the traditional and successful Nazarene strategy.

 During that period, however, the Global Church faced escalating demands on its financial resources.
 Each year, more resources were needed just to maintain prior commitments.
-Among the soaring costs, for example, was health care for missionaries and for Global Ministry Center employees.
-There is a limit to how far the stretchiest rubber band will go.
+Among the soaring costs, for example, was health care for missionaries and Global Ministry Center employees.
+There is a limit to how far even the stretchiest rubber band will go.

-So, Dr. Scott asked himself: How can we keep advancing into new areas around the globe?
+So, Scott asked himself: How can we keep advancing into new areas around the globe?
 Have we reached the limits of what we can do?

 As we've noted, Robert Scott was in the midst of such agonizing when he heard Loren Gresham explain his "Mormon model" idea.
-Dr. Scott thought about the volunteer programs already in use.
+Scott thought about the volunteer programs already in use.
 Wasn't President Gresham's thinking just a natural development of programs like what is now Mission Corps?
 What about going beyond Loren's idea of providing helpers for career missionaries to something more adventuresome?
-Could these volunteers spearhead the church's advance into a brand new country?
+Could these volunteers spearhead the church's advance into a brand-new country?

-A missions' student at SNU, Melanie Elder, was a distant relative of Robert Scott.
+A missions student at SNU, Melanie Elder, was a distant relative of Robert Scott.
 When Russia's door cracked open in 1991, Melanie was there with other Nazarene college students.
 Two years later, when she became senior class chaplain, she invited Dr. Scott to speak in one of her class chapels.

 During that 1993 visit, Robert Scott met with Loren Gresham and some other campus leaders.
 "I like your young volunteer idea," Dr. Scott said.
 "Here's a proposal for you.
 I'd like to challenge you to adopt a country.
 Let's not spread these young volunteers all over the globe at first.
 Let's send them all to one country.
 With their help, we could enter an open door.
 They could carry the ball until we can get career missionaries in there.
 The country we'd like you to adopt is Bulgaria."